wp-plugins/jonradio-current-year-and-copyright-shortcodes/readme.txt

 &copy; 1997-2014 John Smith

 In 2015, it would automatically display as &copy; 1997-2015 John Smith without anyone having to edit the Page.

+> <strong>Adoption Notice</strong><br>
+> This plugin was recently adopted by David Gewirtz and ongoing support and updates will continue.
+Feel free to visit [David's Lab Notes](http://zatzlabs.com/lab-notes/) for additional details and to sign up for emailed news updates.

+Special thanks to Jon 'jonradio' Pearkins for creating the plugin and making adoption possible.

 == Installation ==